Ga naar hoofdinhoud

 Measurements

 Since our readers come from all over the world we need to be clear about measurements.
-In the Netherlands and in British English we use the metric system as a standard.
-Even though we have this standard, do not forget to add the measurement to the number.
+We use the metric system as a standard.
+Do not forget to add the measurement to the number.

 Examples: